 In the future, if you want your Mac to automatically benefit from OS X updates, do the following.
 Go to Menu–>System Preferences–>Software Update and check to see if automatic updates is checked.
 If not, check that box and your Mac will automatically prompt you, each time an operating system update is made available for your particular Mac model.

 Update d on 19th May 2014 – We know the title says 7 steps to help speed up your Mac but we wanted to share two more fairly important ways to improve the performance from your Mac.
 Please find them below!

 7. Consider purchasing a SSD hard disk (Solid State Drive)

 A SSD hard disk or a solid state drive is a hard disk without any moving parts.
 A SSD hard disk allows the processor to find information on the hard disk in a much, much faster manner than when compared to reading data from a conventional hard disk with a lot of moving parts.

 When the processor is able to communicate with the hard disk faster, it results in bettered performance from your Mac.
 Solid State drives are also a very good choice because they rarely break down whereas conventional hard disks can fail at any time, because of all the moving parts that they have.
 It however has to be noted that solid state drives are quite expensive.
 Still, if ultra-fast data access speeds and the low-risk availability of your hard disk data is very important to you, the switch to a SSD hard disk still has a very strong case.

 If you liked this information on how to speed up your mac, do share it on your choice of social networks, to help others with Macs also get just that little bit of extra oomph from their Mac processors!
-Use the social share buttons on the top right and to the left of this post, to spread the word.
+Use the social share buttons on the mid left and to the bottom right of this post.
 We would greatly appreciate it!